Spoofing Scam

 The IRS will never:

-Forward - preferably with the full email headers - the email as-is to the IRS at phishing@irs.gov.
+• Forward emails, preferably with the full email headers, to the IRS at phishing@irs.gov.
 Don't forward scanned images because this removes valuable information.
+Then delete the email.

 Help